TimeFisher/GradleDependencyHelper/README.md

 GradleDependencyHelper is an Android Studio Plugin for searching dependencies faster.Finish importing your gradle dependency with this plugin instead of opening the web browser.

 ### Usage
-Install the plugin,find out the plugin named GDependency in the ToolsMenu or press ctrl+alt+V to open the plugin window.
+Install the plugin,find out the plugin named GDependency in the ToolsMenu or press ctrl+alt+G to open the plugin window.
 <div align=center><img width="800" height="450" src="screenshots/pic5.png"/></div>

 It should be like this.